-7. Screening of Draft Waste Plan Site Options
+7. Screening of Waste Plan Site Options

-7.1 Screening of Site Options for Likely Significant Effects
+7.1 Screening of Site Options for Likely Significant Effects (LSE)

-All site options within the Draft Waste Plan were assessed to determine whether there would be likely significant effects on European sites.
+All site options within the three consultation documents of the Draft Waste Plan have been assessed to determine whether there would be likely significant effects on European sites.
 The completed screening matrix is attached at Appendix 2.